Chapter 5 Arrests by Age, Sex, and Race

 5.2 What is an arrest? (what unit is this data in?)

-A key part of understanding this data is knowing what unit of analysis it’s in.
-This data is the monthly number of total arrests for a given crime, with only the most serious crime per incident included.
+This dataset counts each arrest separately, meaning that individuals who are arrested multiple times will be counted multiple times.
+It reports the most serious crime for each arrest incident, so if someone commits multiple crimes during an incident, only the most serious one is recorded.
 Consider for example, a person who robs a bank, shooting and killing a guard and pointing their gun at other people in the bank.
-They are arrested and then released from jail (just imagine that this is true) and are rearrested the next day for shoplifting.
-And let’s further assume that both arrests were in the same month in the same agency.
+They are arrested and then released from jail (just imagine that this is true) and are then arrested the next day for shoplifting.
+And let us further assume that both arrests were in the same month in the same agency.
 How many arrests are here?
 They committed multiple crimes in the first incident (murder, robbery, aggravated assault) but in this dataset they would only be classified as an arrest for the most serious crime, murder.
-And then separately they’d also be an arrested for shoplifting.
+And then separately they would also be an arrested for shoplifting.
 So assuming that no other arrests occurred in that police agency that month, there would be two arrests reported: one for murder and one for shoplifting.

 5.2.1 The Hierarchy Rule

-In incidents where the arrestee commits multiple crimes, this data uses something called the Hierarchy Rule which says that only the most serious crime is counted as the crime that the person was arrested for.
-For a comprehensive overview of the Hierarchy Rule, please see Section 3.1.1.
-Basically, the FBI chose seven crimes in 1929 that they call Index Crimes - or sometimes called Part I crimes - and these were considered the most important crimes to be recorded.
-For more on Index Crimes, please see Section 3.1.
-If a person is arrested for multiple crimes and an Index Crime is one of those crimes, then the Index Crime at the top of the Hierarchy is the one recorded in this data.
-Section 5.3 shows all crimes included and the crimes 1-7 as well as 9 (arson) are the Index Crimes.
+The Hierarchy Rule is used in this data which means that when someone is arrested for multiple crimes, only the most serious crime is recorded.
+For example, if a person commits murder, robbery, and theft, only the murder is reported.
+Essentially, the FBI chose seven crimes in 1929 that they call Index Crimes - or sometimes called Part I crimes - and these were considered the most important crimes to be recorded.48 If a person is arrested for multiple crimes and an Index Crime is one of those crimes, then the Index Crime at the top of the Hierarchy is the one recorded in this data.
+Below I have listed all crimes included in this dataset and the crimes 1-7 as well as 9 (arson) are the Index Crimes.
 The top of the Hierarchy is the crime with the lowest number.
-So murder is always reported in incidents where there’s a murder; rape is always reported when there’s an incident with rape but no murder; etc.
+So murder is always reported in incidents where there is a murder; rape is always reported when there is an incident with rape but no murder; etc.

-The remaining crimes are called Part II crimes and are not arranged in any particular way.
-So a lower value numbered crime is not higher on the Hierarchy than a higher value number - Part II crimes don’t follow the Hierarchy.
+The remaining crimes - the ones that are not Index crimes - are called Part II crimes and are not arranged in any particular way.
+So a lower value numbered crime is not higher on the Hierarchy than a higher value number - Part II crimes do not follow the Hierarchy.
 If all of the crimes in an incident are Part II crimes then the agency must decide for themselves which crime is the most serious.
-This can lead to agencies deciding their own hierarchy differently than others which makes this data much less comparable across agencies than if there was a standard rule.
+This can lead to agencies deciding their own hierarchy differently than others which makes this data much less comparable across agencies than if there was a standard rule.49

 1. Homicide